iswunistuttgart/matlab-tooling/FUNCTIONS.md

 ## plot/
   * `anim2d`: animates 2-dimensional data over time.
   * `anim3d`: animates 3-dimensional data over time.
-  * `autosetlims`: automatically sets limits of the curent axis
   * `center_cos`: centers the coordinate system at [0, 0] i.e., moves the axes
   * `circle`: draws a circle of specified radius
   * `circle3`: draws a circle in 3D
   * `cmyk2rgb`: convert CMYK colors to RGB colors
   * `colororder_pre2014b`: returns the color order of plot lines pre R2014b
   * `distinguishableColors`: pick colors that are maximally perceptually distinct
+  * `enlargelimits`: Automatically enlarge limits of the curent axis
   * `figplot`: opens a figure and plots inside this figure.
   * `gpf`: Get the given handles parent figure
   * `isallaxes`: Checks whether the given handle is purely axes or not